Chris-D-Jose-Castaneda/Chris-D-Jose-Castaneda/README.md

 ## Hi, I'm Chris Jose 👋

-🔭 Currently studying on the following:
+🔭 Currently:
-- CFA L1 (& updating on app that contains resources)
+- macro econ analysis based on historical

 🌱 I specialize in transforming multi asset market and fundamentals data into actionable models & dashboards using a modern analytics stack to drive valuation, risk, performance, as well as reporting insights.